 Domino is likewise kind of a finesse character.
 She can count Failures as Crits for 1 Power each, which definitely makes her attacks more likely to land.
 And she prevents enemies from rolling additional dice on Crits.
 So she’s going to tilt probability very much in your favor.
 Her attacks aren’t the strongest but turning Failures into Crits means more dice so it’s possible you might get lucky and spike.
 The extra Power from the affiliation ability will be most welcome for Domino’s Probability Manipulation – find a way to get her some rerolls and she will be amazing.
 Grade: B+

 Medusa’s biggest drawback is that she can get Power hungry, and guess what affiliation fixes that?
 The Queen of the Inhumans is all about board control, moving enemies, herself, or allies around and now she’ll be able to pay the cost for her Royal Decree without any problem and maybe even get a Split Ends attack off more frequently.
-And her damage output isn’t terrible either, especially with crit-fishing on her Braid Bash for the Flurry effect.
-Four Threat isn’t bad at all for all of this either.
-Grade: A-
+And her damage output isn’t terrible either, especially if you can trigger the Flurry on her Braid Bash attack. for the Flurry effect.
+Four Threat isn’t bad at all for all of this but you really want someone who can giver her more rerolls or dice fixing to get those Wilds and Crits on her builder to really make her sing.
+Grade: B+

 Do I have to say again why Okoye is almost an auto-include here?
 Have you seen the number of times I’ve said “this character is good, but a bit fragile so be careful” so far in this list?
 Or “you’re going to be tight on Threat”?
 Yeah, Okoye.
 Keep her within 2 of She-Hulk and pass attacks around as needed to keep everyone on their feet.
 Grade: A